Cathy Katin-Grazzini

 Preheat oven to 375°F or 350° F for convection baking.

-• Cut any larger dried fruit into small pieces, about ¼”.
-Place all the small dried fruits in a bowl and cover with hot water to rehydrate and soften the fruit.
-Drain after 5 minutes.
+- Cut any larger dried fruit into small pieces, in a ¼-inch dice.
+Place the dried fruits in a bowl and cover with hot water to rehydrate and soften.
+Drain after 5 minutes and discard the liquid.

-• In a food processor bowl add the flours, ground flaxseed, Ceylon cinnamon, nutmeg, and baking soda.
+- In a food processor bowl add buckwheat flour and besan, ground flaxseed, cinnamon powder, and baking powder.
+Use a nutmeg rasp to grate the nutmeg into the processor bowl.
 Pulse to mix.
 Add 4 tablespoons of the apricot paste.

-• Cook the Japanese sweet potato until fork tender, about 4 minutes in a microwave, or 45 minutes in a 425°F oven.
+- Cook the Japanese sweet potato until fork tender, about 4 minutes in a microwave.
 Peel while piping hot, quickly, mash and measure out ½ cup, and add immediately to the food processor.
-Run on high for at least 2 minutes or until the ingredients gather into a soft dough.
-If the mix is too dry and fails to gather, add applesauce, a tablespoon at a time and reprocess.
-If the mix is too soft and moist to gather, add buckwheat flour, a tablespoon at a time.
-The consistency of the dough should be soft and pliant, though not at all wet, much like Play-Doh.
+Run the processor for 2 minutes or until the ingredients gather into a soft dough.
+If the mix is too dry and fails to gather, add applesauce, a tablespoon at a time, and reprocess.
+If the mix is too moist to gather, add buckwheat flour, a tablespoon at a time.
+The consistency of the dough should be soft and pliant, like Play-Doh.

-• Lightly flour a board with buckwheat flour.
-Gather the dough and pat into a rectangular shape.
-Use a knife or bench scraper to cut in two halves.
-Wrap one up in plastic wrap as you make the first rugelach log.
+- Lightly flour a board with buckwheat flour.
+Gather the dough and pat it into a rectangular shape.
+Use a knife or bench scraper, divide the dough in half.
+Wrap one up in plastic wrap to prevent drying.

-• Use a sharp knife to cut slits that extend halfway through the long, every inch along the rugelach log.
-This is vent humidity and later to facilitate slicing into individual rugelach once it is baked.
+- Use a sharp knife to cut slits every inch that extend halfway through the log to vent the dough and later to facilitate slicing into individual Rugelach once it has baked.

-• Bake for 15 minutes.
-Remove the cookie sheet.
-Brush on another coat of apricot glaze over both rugelach logs and lightly cover with a piece of parchment paper to prevent the crust from over darkening as it continues to bake.
+- Bake for 15 minutes.
+Remove the baking sheet from the oven.
+Brush on another coat of apricot glaze over the logs and lightly cover with a piece of parchment paper to prevent over darkening as the Rugelach continues to bake.
 Return the baking sheet to the oven for an additional 10 minutes.
-The rugelach are ready when their crusts are golden and a bit toasted on the edges, and the fillings is soft and juicy.
+The Rugelach are ready when their crusts are golden and a bit toasted on the edges, and the fillings are soft and juicy.

-• Transfer the logs to a cooling rack.
+- Transfer the logs to a cooling rack.
 Glaze a final time with the apricot glaze.
-After 5 minutes, transfer to a board and cut each log through each slit to separate into individual rugelach.
+After 5 minutes, transfer to a board and cut the log through each slit to separate them into individual Rugelach.

-These tasty rugelach will keep around a week, wrapped, in the fridge.
-They freeze beautifully if you bake them in advance of use.
-To reheat, defrost the tarts and then place them in a preheated 200°F oven for about 5 minutes or until well warmed through.
+- These tasty Rugelach will keep around a week, wrapped and refrigerated.
+They also freeze beautifully if you bake them in advance of use.
+To reheat, defrost them and reheat in a 200°F oven for about 5 minutes or until warmed through.

 bottom of page